ForkingPaths2040/Progression/README.md

 #### PostMVP

--Look at indivual entries after it returns new get request -filter results of entries
+- Look at indivual entries after it returns new get request
+- filter results of entries

 ## Project Schedule